SDK definition by Wikipedia

 - Get Report - take the user's vital signs and calculate the report for the HRV.

 How do you ship your SDK and in what format?

 Our SDK will be published upon a contract in a share folder.

 You will get an SDK for Android and iPhone in these formats:

 - iPhone - a framework library that contains all models.bundle and the headers.

-- Android - AAR file which is an Android Archive file which is use as a dependency in your project.
+- Android - AAR file is an Android Archive file that is used as a dependency in your project.